You are invited!

 - Develop students’ confidence and competence through self-directed learning, decision-making, abstract thinking, and problem-solving.

-Attendees will need to bring their laptops with the software downloaded
+Attendees will need to bring their laptops with Matlab/Simulink and Solidworks already installed and functioning.

 "Trinidad has such a great collegiate robotics program and we really want to build a feeder program for that.
 Students now can spend years in robotics and follow those skills all the way up to the college level, all right here in Trinidad.
 I think Trinidad State has really given us a legacy that we want to continue to build upon."